ArduPilot/ardupilot_wiki/common/source/docs/common-sbus-out.rst

 If using a Pixhawk connect the servo to the "SB" port on the back of the flight controller.
 For Cube autopilots use the "SBUSo" port.
 For other autopilots without these connectors see the instructions below

+:ref:`SERVO_SBUS_RATE <SERVO_SBUS_RATE>` controls the update rate to the servos.
+The default is 50 Hz but can be set to any value in the range of 25 Hz to 250 Hz

 Connecting Servos to a Serial Port
 ----------------------------------